Duran Duran: 2013–2018: Paper Gods

 On 4 March 2013, the band returned to the studio to work on their fourteenth album, and continued during the week beginning 23 September.
 They reconvened 13 to 18 December.
 On 31 December 2013, the band posted a mixtape curated by John Taylor as a New Year's "thank you" to their fans.
 On 10 February 2014, John Taylor and Roger Taylor worked with the Voce Chamber Choir and London Youth Chamber Choir on vocals for use on some Duran Duran tracks.
 Then former Red Hot Chili Peppers guitarist John Frusciante worked with the band on the new album.

 On 11 September 2015, the album Paper Gods was released.
 The single "Pressure Off" was also released the same week, first via Microsoft's Xbox Music.
 The song subsequently appeared on Google Play Music.
 The album debuted at number 10 on the Billboard 200, the band's highest debut in 22 years.
-The album also reached number 2 in Italy, number 4 in the Netherlands, and number 5 in the UK.

-In 2016, the artist MNDR stood in for Nick Rhodes during part of the third leg of the Paper Gods tour in the United States, while he returned to the UK in order to attend to an urgent family matter.
+The album also reached number two in Italy, number four in the Netherlands, and number five in the UK.
+In 2016, the artist MNDR stood in for Rhodes during part of the third leg of the Paper Gods tour in the United States, while he returned to the UK in order to attend to an urgent family matter.
 Rhodes was quoted as saying, "I will be back as soon as I can but know, in the meantime, that I am leaving both the band and fans in great hands, with the fabulous MNDR."
 Also, several remixes of their song "Last Night in the City" were released in digital form in that year.

-In December 2016, the original band members Le Bon, Rhodes, Andy Taylor, John Taylor and Roger Taylor lost a case in the British High Court after they attempted to reclaim the U.S. copyright on their first three albums from Gloucester Place Music, part of EMI Music Publishing.
+In December 2016, the original five-piece lineup lost a case in the British High Court after they attempted to reclaim the U.S. copyright on their first three albums from Gloucester Place Music, part of EMI Music Publishing.
 Rhodes commented, "We signed a publishing agreement as unsuspecting teenagers, over three decades ago, when just starting out and when we knew no better... if left untested, this judgment sets a very bad precedent for all songwriters of our era."
 In March 2020, Duran Duran signed with the Warner/Chappell Music publisher, covering their post-1986 catalogue.
 The band spent 2017 touring the American continent and playing a handful of festival dates in Europe and Asia.